 What Do Nurse Case Managers Do?

-Nurse case managers work in a variety of settings, including hospitals, insurance companies, public health agencies, hospice, home health centers, medical supply companies, and medical clinics.
+Nurse case managers work in various settings, including hospitals, insurance companies, public health agencies, hospices, home health centers, medical supply companies, and medical clinics.
 Job duties vary based on the place of employment.
-Typical day to day responsibilities can include:
+Typical day-to-day responsibilities can include:

 - Identifying clients current needs and connecting them to local resources including medical care, mental health therapy, housing, and more